mandrasch/11ty-plain-bootstrap5/README.md

 MIT license

 _(License is for compatibility purposes with eleventys license only.
-You don't have attribute my additions, mostly just config stuff done by me.)_
+You don't have to attribute my additions, I did mostly boring config stuff.
+Please be aware that Eleventy, Bootstrap, Bootstrap Icons and eleventy plugins used are licensed as MIT license.)_